scionproto/scion/doc/BeaconService.md

 The sets of PCBs to propagate or register are selected according to an AS level policy.

 Additionally the BS is also responsible to determine the state of all interfaces in the AS.
-For this each BS pings the neighbouring AS’ BS over each interface.
-If a ping isn’t received for a certain amount of time on an interface, the BS will assume this interface is down and sends a revocation to all BRs in the AS, to the local PS and to all core PSes.
+For this each BS pings the neighbouring AS' BS over each interface.
+If a ping isn't received for a certain amount of time on an interface, the BS will assume the interface is down and sends a revocation to all BRs in the AS, to the local PS and to all core PSes.

 ## General Structure

-The BS should be structured similar to the existing go infra services.
-It should reuse the existing building blocks for go services:
+The BS is structured similar to the existing go infra services.
+It reuses the existing building blocks for go services:

-* go/lib/env: Should be used for configuration and setup of the service
+* go/lib/env: Is used for configuration and setup of the service
-* go/lib/infra/modules/trust: Should be used for TRCs and other crypto material
+* go/lib/infra/modules/trust: Is used for TRCs and other crypto material
-* go/lib/infra: Use the messenger to send and receive messages.
+* go/lib/infra: Is used for the messenger to send and receive messages.
-* go/lib/periodic: Use periodic for periodic tasks.
+* go/lib/periodic: Is used for periodic tasks.
 * etc ...

-The main parts of the BS will be:
+The main parts of the BS are:

 * **handlers** to handle incoming PCBs, Revocations and interface state keeping
-* **periodic tasks** for PCB propagation, segment registration, ifid keepalive,
+* **periodic tasks** for PCB propagation, segment registration, interface keepalive and revocation,
 * **beacon storage**.

 Each part is described in a separate chapter below.
 These parts can be grouped together into two subjects.
 Beaconing and Interface state keeping.